 Tour some of the sites of the Boloven Plateau, home to numerous ethnic minorities and the centre of Lao’s coffee-growing industry.
 The day will include a visit to one of the area’s coffee plantations, a fascinating local market, and a chance to bathe in the spectacular Tad Yeuang Falls.

 Overnight: Pakse Transport: Minibus, Walk, Meals: B, L,

 Day 11 - Champassak - down the Mekong to Wat Phu

-Back on to the Mekong for a boat trip south to the small, historic town of Champassak.
-Afternoon trip to the UNESCO World Heritage Site of Wat Phu – a pre-Angkor, Khmer temple dramatically situated on a mountain side overlooking the valley of the Mekong.
+Back on to the Mekong for a boat trip south to the charming little town of Champassak.
+A stroll to discover the numerous well-preserved French villas before an afternoon visit to the UNESCO World Heritage Site of Wat Phu – a pre-Angkor, Khmer temple dramatically situated on a mountainside overlooking the valley of the Mekong.

 Overnight: Champassak Transport: Boat, Walk, Meals: B, L, D,

 Day 12 - Don Khong - on to the 4,000 Islands

 Morning departure on the Mekong Ferry for a visit to the atmospheric jungle ruins of Angkor-period Wat Tomo.
 From here we continue south to the 4,000 Islands for a stay at a superbly situated, riverside resort on Khong Island.

 Overnight: Don Khong Transport: Minibus, Walk, Meals: B, L,